NoSQLKnowHow/demoapp/docs/instructor-guide.md

 | Memory follow-up is weak | Prior turn did not store or retrieve the expected memory | Re-run the first turn and memory-inspection cells; confirm Oracle-backed memory tables are available. |
 | Output format varies | Normal LLM variability | Focus learners on grounding, traceability, and tool use rather than exact wording. |

+## Talk-track for the marquee moments

+Each workshop has one moment that carries the workshop's whole argument.
+If the audience walks away remembering only one thing, it should be this.
+These moments deserve preparation more than other parts of the lab.
+The scripts below are starting points; make them your own.
+But have *something* prepared, because winging it through the marquee moment is the most common failure mode in technical workshops.

+### Data Fundamentals: the unified query (Section 5)

+This is where you make or lose the workshop.
+Up to this point you've shown each data shape in isolation: relational rows in Section 1, JSON in Section 1, graph traversal in Section 1, vector search in Section 4.
+Section 5 puts them all in one SQL statement, against the same canonical dataset, in the same transaction, with no synchronization.
+That is the entire Data Fundamentals argument.

+**Before running the cell:**

+> "OK, here's the moment everything has been building toward.
+So far you've seen relational queries, JSON queries, graph traversal, and vector search, each in their own section.
+What I'm about to run is one SQL statement that does all four of those things at once.
+Same database.
+Same dataset.
+Same transaction.
+No sync layer between data shapes.
+Watch the result."

+**During the cell execution (usually 1-3 seconds):**

+Don't fill the silence with technical detail.
+Just say:

+> "One statement.
+Watch what comes back."

+**After the result appears:**

+> "What just happened: one SQL statement traversed a graph, did a vector search, pulled JSON specifications, and applied a relational filter.
+Look at what isn't here.
+There's no Pinecone client, no Neo4j driver, no separate JSON document store, no ETL job copying data between any of them.
+Same canonical data, same transaction, four shapes. *This* is the converged database in one query."

+If the audience seems engaged, this is the right moment to walk through the CTEs:

+> "Let me show you how it's structured.
+There are five named subqueries up top, see the WITH clause.
+The first one resolves an asset by name; relational lookup.
+The second one extracts specifications from a JSON column.
+The third one does a SQL/PGQ graph traversal to find connected assets.
+The fourth one runs a vector search over the maintenance history.
+And the final SELECT assembles everything into one JSON document.
+No magic; just SQL doing what databases do, with data shapes that didn't exist in databases ten years ago."

+If timing is tight, skip the CTE walkthrough and let the result speak for itself.

+**Anti-patterns to avoid:**

+- Don't read the result aloud.
+The audience can read.
+- Don't apologize for the SQL being long.
+It's long *because* it does four things; that's the point.
+- Don't compare to "what this would look like in MongoDB plus Pinecone plus Neo4j" by sketching code on the screen.
+That weakens the moment because the audience starts thinking about the comparison instead of absorbing the result.

+### RAG-to-Agents: the agent's first turn (Section 5.8)

+This is where the workshop's narrative arc lands.
+Sections 1-4 built up to this: retrieval, then grounded retrieval, then deterministic workflows over retrieval, then tools wrapping retrieval.
+Now an agent uses all of it autonomously.

+**Before running the cell:**

+> "OK, here's the moment.
+Up to this point, we've been the ones deciding what to do: I retrieve, I prompt, I run the workflow steps in this order.
+Now I'm going to give that decision to the model.
+I'll hand it an incident, give it a set of tools, give it an SOP for what to do with a bridge incident, and ask it to figure out the rest.
+Watch the stream."

+**During the cell execution (30-90 seconds, depending on the local model):**

+This is the hardest part to instructor through.
+The agent will emit chunks slowly.
+The audience needs guidance about what to look for, but you can't predict exactly when each event will appear.
+A few options for what to say:

+> "Watch for three things: which tools it decides to call, what order it calls them in, and whether it remembers to call `remember` at the end.
+The SOP we gave it says it has to.
+We'll see if it complies."

+Then go quiet and let the agent run.
+When tool calls start streaming:

+> "There's the first tool call.
+It chose `get_asset_overview`.
+That makes sense; it doesn't know anything about this asset yet."

+Continue narrating as new tool calls appear:

+> "Now `get_recent_incidents`.
+Now `search_incidents_semantic` over the maintenance logs.
+It's building context the same way you would."

+When the final answer comes back:

+> "And there's the response.
+Recommendation, rationale, next steps.
+Now watch the last thing it does."

+(If `remember` got called, that's visible in the trace.)

+> "It called `remember`.
+That just wrote a note to long-term memory.
+Next turn, we'll see the agent recall it."

+**Anti-patterns to avoid:**

+- Don't pre-script what the agent will do.
+The model is non-deterministic; you'll be wrong sometimes.
+Narrate what you see, not what you expect.
+- Don't apologize when the agent does something unexpected.
+If it calls tools in a weird order or skips one you predicted, treat that as a feature: "interesting; it didn't bother with the unified query this time.
+The SOP didn't require it, and the cheaper tools gave it enough context.
+That's a small example of why we don't hard-code the order."
+- Don't get into LangGraph internals.
+The audience can see the agent decide.
+They don't need to understand `StateGraph` for the moment to land.
+Save framework explanation for after the demo.
+- Don't refresh and re-run if the first turn produces a weak answer.
+Each fresh run accumulates memory state.
+Better to talk through the answer you got than to chase a better one.
+If you must re-run, run the reset script first (see [Cell idempotency](#cell-idempotency-what-is-safe-to-re-run) above).

+**If the agent's behavior is unexpected:**

+The agent may skip a tool you expected it to call, call an unexpected one, produce a weak final answer, or take longer than expected.
+None of these are workshop failures *if* you frame them right.
+The honest framing:

+> "What we're watching is a real agent making real decisions with a local model.
+Some runs are sharper than others; that's the nature of working with LLMs.
+The architectural point still holds: it has tools, it has memory, it has a database it can query for grounded context, and it made decisions about which of those to use.
+Whether this particular run was its best work is a separate question from whether the pattern works."

 ## Reset and rerun guidance

 Use reset guidance when a LiveLabs environment has already been used or when a session needs to be repeated.